About the Sennheiser HD 820 (factory-recertified)

 |Labor Warranty||2 Years|

 Overview: The factory-recertified Sennheiser HD 820 is the new benchmark for closed-back wired headphones.
-The German-made headphones come with three 3 meter cables, including two balanced cables for use with headphone amplifiers.
+The German-made headphones come with two 3 meter cables, including a balanced cable for use with headphone amplifiers.
 The headphones and cables can be stored in the elegant, padded wooden box.